|Tuition (per unit)||$342|

 Students purchase textbooks in advance (July) for the entire academic year (two terms) at the University Bookstore (credit cards accepted).
 Non-ELIC teachers pay a $100 fee to ELIC in Term 2 to cover costs of hosting classes in Thailand (cash or check only).
 Students may opt to pay housing costs online by credit card at an additional three percent fee.

 All stated financial information is subject to change.
-Please consult with the Office of Graduate Student Financial Services located in the Graduate Center, (626) 815-4570, for most current and controlling information.
+Please consult with the Office of Graduate Student Financial Services located in the Graduate and Professional Center, (626) 815-4570, for most current and controlling information.

 Several types of financial aid are available to graduate students who are U.S. citizens.
 The resources range from federal loans and state grants to, for some graduate programs, fellowships and scholarships.
 For details about financial aid available for your program, please contact the Office of Graduate Student Financial Services at (626) 815-4570.